 Goals: To achieve the goals related to this objective, we will need to rewrite DTA job descriptions.
 We then plan to complete transition from DTA program to TA program, with substantial teamwork evident in User Support Group.

-Status: The job descriptions were rewritten in July 2013 and we began the transition to a more team oriented approach.
+Status: 2/26/2014: The job descriptions were rewritten in July 2013 and we began the transition to a more team oriented approach.
 The CIS staff in User Support have started to learn who is who among the faculty and staff, with a view to more friendly service.
 We now no longer have a DTA program.
 This project is now complete.

 Relaunch Equipment Replacement Program